 Ellen Mueller has exhibited nationally and internationally as an interdisciplinary artist exploring issues related to the environment, hyperactive news media and corporate management systems.
 She creates experiences that engage with social and political issues through a variety of media.

 Recent exhibitions include Americana at The Soap Factory in Minneapolis MN, Currents New Media Festival in Santa Fe NM, and Direct Object/Direct Action at Threewalls, Chicago IL.
 Artist residencies include Ucross Foundation, Santa Fe Art Institute, Nes Artist Residency in Iceland, Virginia Center for Creative Art where she was a Mid Atlantic Arts Foundation Creative Fellow, Kimmel Harding Nelson Center for the Arts, Ox-Bow, Coast Time, Signal Culture, Playa Fellowship Artist Residency, and Künstlerhaus Lukas (full scholarship, Germany, May 2017).

 Mueller was raised in Fargo, ND, and is a member of the faculty at UMASS Dartmouth.
 She received her MFA in Studio Art from University of South Florida.
 She completed a BA in Theatre and Art, and a BS in Design Technology from Bemidji State University.
 Additionally, she has obtained performance training at Dell’Arte International and the Brave New Institute (now known as the Brave New Workshop Student Union).

-Mueller published a foundational art textbook with Oxford University Press entitled Elements and Principles of 4D Art and Design (2016), and one with Routledge Focus entitled, Remixing and Drawing: Sources, Influences, Styles (2018)
+Mueller has published two textbooks: one with Oxford University Press entitled Elements and Principles of 4D Art and Design (2016), and one with Routledge Focus entitled, Remixing and Drawing: Sources, Influences, Styles (2018)